 10 Facts About World War One Nurses

-- Nurses were not treated on equal terms with doctors, the majority of whom were men.
+Nurses were not treated on equally with doctors, the majority of whom were men.

 - There was a rift between professional nurses and untrained volunteers.
 The professionals felt the volunteers undermined the legitimacy of the profession.

 - Many early British hospitals were run by aristocratic women who felt they were entitled to the position because of their experiences running grand estates.

-- Nurses worked long hours, often dealing with insects, rats, and the weather, and their positions close to the front placed them in danger.
+- Nurses worked long hours, often dealing with insects, rats, and the weather, and their position close to the front placed them in danger.

 - Many women’s decisions to serve caused conflict in their families.

 - New medical techniques had be to learned quickly, such as blood transfusions and wound disinfection.